Huegoxaga/notes/java/android.md

 ### Configuration

-In the preference menu:
+- In the preference menu, one can:
   - Change color and font size
   - Enable auto import
   - And prefix for Java name convention

-Setup version control
+  - Setup version control

 ### Run Apps